polar-app/polar-app/.journals/BURTON.md

 .. created new package **polar-dom-text-search**

+- the code here isn't complete or tested yet.
+I need to implement more of the core operations like join and search but I think the index is created now.

 # PREHISTORY

 - We have a new EPUBViewer that basically can RENDER to a single page but we